-Table 6.
+Table 5.
 Comparison of optical media and tape media

-I Characteristic Comparison I Access to data Optical storage provides random access, whereas tape is sequential access.
+Characteristic Comparison Access to data Optical storage provides random access, whereas tape is sequential access.
 Capacity The lowest capacity tape has a similar capacity to DVD-RAM, but midrange and high capacity tapes typically have 10 to 25 times the capacity of optical.
 Compression The server uses software compression to save compressed data to your optical media.
 This process takes considerable processing unit resources and may increase your save and restore time.
 Most tape media devices use hardware compression, which is normally faster.
 Cost Because you can store a larger amount of data on tape, it has a lower cost per gigabyte.
 Data transfer rates Data transfer rates for tape tend to be higher than for optical, particularly if you use tape drive compression.
 Number of media passes or mounts Optical media can be mounted anywhere from 50,000 to 1 million times, depending on the type of media used.
 The number of media passes supported by tape varies, but is usually lower than optical.
 Reusability Not all optical media is re-writable.
 Some optical media are write-once media, which means that once they are written to, they cannot be reused.
 Tape is reusable.
-Media volumes on optical media cartridges Optical media cartridges with two volumes have one volume on each side.
-After the server fills up the first volume, it writes to the second volume and considers the two volumes a set.
-The server can only write information to the last volume on a set.
-For example, in a three-volume optical media set, the server can only write to the third volume.
-It cannot write to the first or second volume.